brettmariani923/privacy-policy.md/README.md

 The extension is uninstalled

+These events help maintain accountability integrity.

 📌 2.
 How We Use Your Information

-We use collected data ONLY for the following purposes:
+We use collected data only to:

-✔ To send accountability alerts
+✔ Send screenshot accountability alerts

-(e.g., screenshots of blocked sites, monitoring disabled notices)

-✔ To deliver subscription services

-Stripe billing & SendGrid email delivery.
+✔ Send monitoring on/off alerts

-✔ To notify account holders when Scout is uninstalled
+✔ Notify when Scout is uninstalled

-Triggered by Chrome’s allowed uninstall URL behavior.

-✔ To validate subscription status

-Using your email address via secure backend API.
+✔ Validate and manage subscriptions (via Stripe)
+✔ Deliver emails through SendGrid

+We DO NOT:

+✖ Sell your data
-We DO NOT use your data for:
+✖ Use your data for advertising

-Advertising

-Tracking

-Analytics

-Selling to third parties
+✖ Track or profile you

-Profiling or behavioral analysis
+✖ Use analytics or behavioral tracking
+✖ Store screenshots permanently

 📌 3.
 How We Store & Protect Data
 Local Storage

-Most data (blocked sites, settings, email) is stored only inside your Chrome browser using chrome.storage.sync.
+Most data (settings, email, blocked sites) is stored in Chrome sync storage.

 Server Storage

-The Scout backend temporarily processes:
+Temporarily processes:

-Screenshot images (only during email sending)
+Screenshots (only during email sending)

-Subscription verification
+Subscription validations

-Outgoing emails

-Screenshots are not stored permanently on our servers.
+Email delivery

+Screenshots are deleted immediately after emailing.

 Security Measures

-We use:

 HTTPS encryption

+No remote JavaScript

+No advertising or tracking scripts

+Stripe PCI-compliant payment systems

 Secure API routing

-No remote JavaScript

-No third-party embedding

-Stripe’s PCI-compliant systems

-Your data is never transmitted unencrypted.
+Your data is never transmitted without encryption.

 📌 4.
 Third-Party Services

-Scout uses:

-SendGrid — Email Delivery

-Used to deliver accountability alert emails.
+Scout uses trusted third-party services:

+Service	Purpose
+SendGrid	Sends email alerts
-Stripe — Subscription Management
+Stripe	Subscription billing & verification

-Used to process payments and manage subscription status.

-Chrome Storage API
+Chrome Storage API	Local settings storage

-Used to store settings locally on your device.

-All third-party services comply with industry privacy standards.
+All follow industry privacy and security standards.

 📌 5.
 Uninstall Tracking Behavior

-Chrome allows extensions to specify a URL to be visited when an extension is uninstalled.
+Chrome permits extensions to specify an “uninstall URL.”

-Scout uses this to:
+Scout uses this feature to:

-Notify your chosen accountability email that Scout was removed

-Improve accountability integrity
+Send a final alert stating Scout was uninstalled

-The data sent includes only the email address configured inside the extension.
+Only the configured email address is transmitted.

-No screenshots or history are transmitted during uninstall.
+No screenshots or browsing history are sent.

-This behavior is permitted under the Chrome Web Store Developer Policy.
+This is compliant with Chrome Web Store policies.

 📌 6.
 Data Retention & Deletion
-✔ Screenshot data
+✔ Screenshots

-Deleted automatically immediately after an email is sent.
-Not retained.
+Immediately deleted after emailing.

-✔ Subscription email
+✔ Subscription Email

-Stored only as long as needed to provide service.
+Retained only as needed for service continuity.

+✔ Full Data Removal Options

-✔ User can delete all data by:
+Users may delete all data by:

 Removing the extension

 Clearing Chrome extension storage

-Contacting us at {your email}
+Emailing us at {your email}

-All requests are processed within 30 days.
+Requests are processed within 30 days.

 📌 7.
 User Control & Transparency

 Users can:

-Enable/disable monitoring at any time
+Enable or disable monitoring anytime

 Modify or delete blocked sites

-Change accountability email
+Change the accountability email

 Remove the extension to stop all monitoring

-View source code inside the unpacked extension
+View the extension’s source code

-Contact us to remove any subscription information
+Request deletion of subscription data

 📌 8.
 Children’s Privacy